HIMANSHU9871/first-repo/README.md

-# this is my first ever repo on github
+# This is my first ever repo on github!

-# first step in open source world
+# First step in open source world!